Kristen Bell Offers Fans Chance to Win Virtual Game Night for Charity

-Kristen Bell Offering Fans Chance to Win Virtual Game Night to Raise Money for COVID-19 Relief Efforts
+Kristen Bell Explains How Her Virtual Game Night Will Raise Money for COVID-19 Relief Efforts (Exclusive)

 Kristen Bell is teaming up with Omaze -- and banking on people's love of board games -- to support a good cause.